SF Holding: Intra-city on-demand delivery

 SF Intra-City focuses on on-demand delivery services, with end-to-end instant delivery throughout the city as its core business, providing delivery services for merchants, consumers, couriers and partners.
 With the rise of e-commerce and live streaming in China, it launched on-demand delivery services combined with e-commerce live streaming.
 The company was listed on the Hong Kong Stock Exchange in 2021 and was included in the Hong Kong Stock Connect in September 2024.

 International delivery service

 Its international logistics service provides end-to-end international direct mail service, including cargo transportation, customs clearance support and logistics tracking functions.
 This business integrates all-cargo aircraft and flight operation resources, improves transportation and port operation efficiency, and provides services for cross-border e-commerce, international trade and personal delivery.
 In July 2024, SF International and Amazon Global Store launched a new direct mail service.

 International freight forwarding services

-Kerry Logistics (00636.HK) can provide faster international logistics services, including full container shipping and international air freight forwarding, providing enterprises with convenient cross-border services, simplifying customs clearance procedures, and making the whole-link logistics tracking of goods clear and transparent.